Gabriel-p/massclean_cl_OLD/README.md

 2nd step
 ---------
-After the synthetic clusters and field plots are generated the script calls the `massclean_cluster_field_merge.py` code to merge cluster and field while adding errors and removing random stars in the frame, mimicking completeness effects.
+After the synthetic clusters and field plots are generated the script above automatically calls the `massclean_cluster_field_merge.py` code to merge cluster and field while adding errors and removing random stars in the frame, mimicking completeness effects.
 The final merged `.DAT` files are stored in `/synth_clusters/` where images for each synthetic cluster are also generated.

+This script can also be run separately, provided the *MASSCLEAN* cluster and field files exist.

 3rd step
 ---------
-The `ci_plots.py` script compares the real *MASSCLEAN* cluster parameters with those obtained by the *OCAAT* code versus the contamination index (CI) obtained for each synthetic cluster.
+The `massclean_member_index.py` script is used to establish the accuracy of the decontamination algorithm applied on the synthetic clusters by *OCAAT*.
+It calculates the members indexes (MI) defined (which estimates how good real cluster members were recovered by the algorithm) and plots the output as a contamination index (CI) vs MI diagram for all synthetic clusters.

 4th step
 ---------
-This `massclean_member_index.py` script is used to establish the accuracy of the decontamination algorithm applied on the synthetic clusters vy *OCAAT*.
-It calculates the members indexes (MI) defined (which estimates how good real cluster members were recovered by the algorithm) and plots the output as a CI vs MI diagram for all synthetic clusters.
+The `ci_plots.py` script compares the real *MASSCLEAN* cluster parameters (center, radius, metallicity, age, distance, extinction) with those obtained by the *OCAAT* code as a parameter versus CI plot for each parameter.

 Semi-deprecated